adanieljohnson/SWP_student_writing_guide/750-Annotated-Bibliography.Rmd

 Council of Science Editors (Ed.).
 (2014). _Scientific style and format: The CSE manual for authors, editors, and publishers_ (Eighth edition).
 Council of Science Editors; The University of Chicago Press.

 > THE definitive guide to scientific writing formats.
-While most journals follow the CSE standards, it is not a particularly useful resource for students.
+Most journals follow the CSE standards, but the full style guide is not a particularly useful resource for students.

 <br>